shamanec/GADS/docs/hub.md

 - `gads:controlUrl` - a direct link to the hub's remote control UI for the device serving your test; the session owner can also attach from the device list via the `Use` button (after confirming) and watch the test live

 **Observability**
-- `GET /grid/status` (unauthenticated) reports overall grid readiness and per-device availability
+- `GET /grid/status` reports overall grid readiness; without credentials that is all it reports.
+Send your client secret as `Authorization: Bearer <secret>` to also get the per-device availability list and a readiness flag scoped to your tenant's workspaces
 - `GET /automation-sessions` (authenticated) lists the currently active automation sessions

 ### Android devices remote control debugging